linkeddatacenter/kees/README.md

 Any RDF Store that provides with a SPARQL endpoint and QUAD support is compliant with KEES.
 Following requirement applies:

-- If a statement with subject <urn:kees:kb> and predicate dct:valid is present in the knowledge base, this  means that the Knowledge base is in the *teaching window* windows (i.e. safe to be queried).
-Otherwhise the kees status of the knowledge base should be considered undefined.
+- If a statement with subject <urn:kees:kb> and predicate dct:valid is present in the knowledge base, this  means that the Knowledge base is *safe* to be queried.
+Otherwhise the status of the knowledge base should be considered undefined.

 For example: to declare that a RDF Store is ready to be safely queried execute following SPARQL UPDATE statement